-FWD (6): Press this button to rapidly forward the tape to the end of the cassette or until you press FWD again.
+FWD 6 (Forward): Press this pushbutton to rapidly forward the tape.
+Press this pushbutton again to stop forwarding the tape.
 The radio will play the last selected station while forwarding the tape.
-The tape direction arrow will blink during the forward operation.
+The tape direction arrow will blink while in forward mode.

-AM FM: Press this button to switch from a tape to the radio.
+AM FM: Press this button to listen to the radio when playing a tape or CD.

-CD TAPE: Press this button if you have a tape loaded in the cassette tape player and the radio is turned on, to play a tape.
-Press AM-FM to return to the radio when a tape is playing.
-Press CD TAPE to switch between the tape player, remote CD and console-mounted CD changer if all are loaded.
+TAPE AUX (Auxiliary): Press this button to play a tape when listening to the radio.
 When a tape is playing, a lighted arrow will appear on the display and show the direction of play.
 (If the radio is turned off, the tape stays in the player and will resume playing at the point where it stopped.)